Arvtesh/UnityFx.Async/README.md

 ### Creating own asynchronous operations
 Most common way of creating own asynchronous operation is instantiating `AsyncCompletionSource` instance and call `SetResult()` / `SetException()` / `SetCanceled()` when done.
 Still there are cases when more control is required.
 For this purpose the library provides two public extendable implementations for asynchronous operations:
-* `AsyncResult`: a generic asynchronous operation without a result value.
+* `AsyncResult`: an asynchronous operation without a result value.
 * `AsyncResult<TResult>`: an asynchronous operation with a result value.

-The sample code below demostrates creating a delay operation:
+The sample code below demostrates creating a delay operation (in fact library provides one, this is just a simplified example):
 ```csharp
 public class TimerDelayResult : AsyncResult
 {